 My bunk bed has been quite the topic on this little blog.
 I’ve brought it up a few times.
 Well at least twice.
 This bunk bed however has not been all sleep-overs, cookies and cubby houses.
 I’m not going to lie, that’s pretty much EXACTLY what I thought it would be.

 ‘Disappointed’ would be the understatement of the week and a half.
-(Just to clarify… last Sunday I called someone “silly” and it turned out they are completely and totally idiotic…so this new biggest understatement can only date back until then…)
+(Just to clarify… it’s a week and a half because last Sunday I called someone “silly” and it turned out they are actually psychotically stupid…so this NEW biggest understatement can only date back until then…)

 I arrived at BlahBlahFarawayVille right on time and was greeted by a lovely Chilean woman.
 She showed me where my new white princess bed pieces were and helped me load them into my wee car.
 There were millions of them.
 Bunks are hectic.

 “Umm sorry Marty- Ess…” (this is obviously my cool Chilean name) “… this is not going to fit.”

 Christ-almighty-mother-above-pretzels-and-cheese she was right.
 There was no chance.